levinismynameirl/levinismynameirl/README.md

 ## Selected Projects

 - **Stratum App (link not included due to repo being private):**
-  Full-stack platform for archaeologists to manage and store data, leveraging React, React Native, and a Python backend.
+  Full-stack platform for archaeologists to manage and store data, made with React, React Native, and a Python backend.

 - **[QuickBot](https://github.com/levinismynameirl/Quick-Bot):**
   macOS CLI tool designed for automation and quality of life improvements in the terminal.